How to Become a Paralegal

 Also known as legal assistants, paralegals provide a variety of support services to lawyers.
 The type of work these professionals do can vary depending on the firm that employs them.
-However, the following are all common tasks performed by paralegals.

 - Corporate paralegals work with lawyers to assist business clients.
 They may help prepare contracts, agreements and annual financial reports as well as research applicable business laws.

 - Litigation paralegals are employed by lawyers who appear in court.
 They may organize evidence, maintain documents and ensure an attorney has everything needed in the courtroom.

 Other common legal fields include administrative law, contract administration, bankruptcy, estates and trust administration, personal injury, intellectual property, workers' compensation, tax law, alternative dispute resolution or another unique segment of the law profession.